The counterjet dominates the production of PeV photons from Cyg X-3: Energetic constraints

 \section{Energetic constraints}

-The observed energy flux corrected for the CMB absorption (see \lh) in the 0.06--4 PeV range is $\approx\!
+The observed energy flux, corrected for CMB absorption (see \lh), in the 0.06--4 PeV range is $\approx\!
 5\times 10^{-13}$ erg cm$^{-2}$ s$^{-1}$.
-Assuming isotropy and at 9 kpc, it corresponds to $\approx\!
+Assuming isotropy at 9 kpc, this corresponds to $\approx\!
 5\times 10^{33}$ erg s$^{-1}$.
-The luminosity for the 1--4 PeV range only is $\approx\!
-3.7\times 10^{33}$ erg s$^{-1}$, and the excess above the extrapolation of the spectrum below 1 PeV is $\sim\!
+The luminosity for the 1--4 PeV range alone is $\approx\!
+3.7\times 10^{33}$ erg s$^{-1}$, and the excess above the extrapolation of the power-law-like spectrum seen below 1 PeV to the 1--4 PeV range is $\sim\!
 3 \times 10^{33}$ erg s$^{-1}$.
-We attribute it to the photopion production.
-The average interaction probability for the hadrons in the energy range of ${\cal E}\approx 10$--100 PeV is 0.12 (Section \ref{depths}), and the inelasticity is $\sim$0.2 (Section \ref{hadron}).
-Thus, the power in that range, $P_{10-100}$, required to account for the observed emission is $(0.12\times 0.2)^{-1}$ times higher than the photopion luminosity, i.e., $\sim\!
-1.3\times 10^{35}$ erg s$^{-1}$, which is very modest compared to, e.g., the estimate of the magnetic power of Equation (\ref{PB}).
-Then, the total power in relativistic hadrons will strongly depend on their distribution below 10 PeV, whose contribution to the observed photopion-produced spectrum is minor.
-For a power law distribution with $p\neq 2$, we have the scaling of the fractional power in hadrons of
+We attribute this excess to $\pi^0$ photopion production.
+The average interaction probability for hadrons in the energy range ${\cal E}\approx 10$--100 PeV is 0.1 (Section \ref{depths}), and the inelasticity is $\sim$0.2 (Section \ref{hadron}).
+Thus, the power in that range, $P_{10-100}$, required to account for the observed emission is $(0.1\times 0.2)^{-1}$ times the photopion luminosity, i.e., $\sim\!
+1.5\times 10^{35}$ erg s$^{-1}$, which is very modest compared to, e.g., the estimate of the magnetic power in Equation (\ref{PB}).
+The total power in relativistic hadrons will strongly depend on their distribution below 10 PeV, which contributes only minimally to the observed photopion-produced spectrum.
+For a power-law distribution with $p\neq 2$, we have the scaling of the fractional power in hadrons of